-Home Study or Unaccredited High Schools.
+Home Study or Unaccredited High

+Schools.
 An individual who is a graduate of a private, parochial, or other nonpublic high school which is not accredited by a recognized accrediting agency is eligible for admission to the University if:

-- 1. The student has graduated from high school or a home study program, and - The student has attained an ACT composite scorQ,of 22 or higher, era total SAT composite score of 1020 or higher, and - The student has satisfied the high school curricular requirements as certified by the school official or, if home study, the parent.
+- 1. The student has graduated from high school or a home study program, and - 2.
+The student has attained an ACT composite score of 22 or higher, or a total SAT composite score of 1020 or higher, and - 3.
+The student has satisfied the high school curricular requirements as certified by the school official or, if home study, the parent.